tamdaz/cruml/README.md

 > [!TIP]
 > You can use multiple `--path` flag to include several files or directories.

-In addition, you can change the diagram theme thanks to `--dark-mode` flag:
+In addition, you can set your diagram to the dark mode thanks to `--dark-mode` flag:

 ```sh
 bin/cruml generate --path="src/models" --dark-mode